-The downloads don't include documentation other than some test code, but a number of posts on Praisach's blog discuss how to use this routine and the others.
-Several posts indicate that the class ExportXLSX has the ability to export a grid, not just a table or cursor.
+The downloads don't include documentation other than some test code, but several posts on Praisach's blog discuss how to use this routine and the others.
+Multiple posts indicate that the class ExportXLSX has the ability to export a grid, not just a table or cursor.